QuaternionPi/Ninja-Community-College/Design.md

   - Acrobatics
   - Quiet shooting, stabbing

+### Rock Paper Scissors
+- Assault units beat Melee units
+- Melee beats Sharpshooter
+- Sharpshooter beats Assault

+### Ninja Classes
+Ninjas progress in levels.
+- They can only take 50% of skills per level
+- Highest level unit referred to as senior
+- Skills are given some bias to their cost
+  - This cost is randomized per unit

 Ninjas Can optionally have the class of Captain.
 - Captain
   - The senior in a battle with out a surviving captain becomes a captain